 Superior Ergonomics and Comfort

 The reduced height means your wrists can rest in a more neutral position, minimizing the upward bend or “wrist extension” that often leads to strain over long periods.
-This can be a game-changer for anyone who spends their entire day typing, potentially reducing the risk of repetitive strain injuries.
+This can be a major upgrade for anyone who spends their entire day typing, potentially reducing the risk of repetitive strain injuries.

 Increased Speed and Responsiveness